Health & Safety

 Medical facilities in Eswatini are limited; however minor problems can be checked through private services offered by some hotels.
-In some serious cases, the poor health care available can mean that transfers to South Africa are need.
+In some serious cases, transfers to South Africa may be needed.
 It is recommended that all visitors have medical insurance.

 Security checks from border forces and the local police aren’t uncommon, especially for tourists.
 Checks will get finished quicker and without problems provided that tourists are patient during them.
 With regards to crime, usual precautions should be taken when visiting an unknown place.
 Try to limit taking valuables out of the accommodation when possible, especially at night.

 After some periods of restricted travel during the pandemic, as of November 2022, ALL COVID-related restrictions and requirements for entry in to Eswatini have been removed.
 Eswatini is fully open to all visitors once again.